Gold(III) bromide

 Gold(III) bromide is a dark-red to black crystalline solid.
-It has the empirical formula AuBr3, but exists primarily as a dimer with the molecular formula Au2Br6 in which two gold atoms are bridged by two bromine atoms.
+It has the empirical formula AuBr3, but exists as a dimer with the molecular formula Au2Br6 in which two gold atoms are bridged by two bromine atoms.
 It is commonly referred to as gold(III) bromide, gold tribromide, and rarely but traditionally auric bromide, and sometimes as digold hexabromide.
-As is similar with the other gold halides, this compound is unique for being a coordination complex of a group 11 transition metal that is stable in an oxidation state of +3 whereas copper or silver complexes persist in oxidation states of +1 or +2.
+The analogous copper or silver tribromides do not exist.

 History

 The first mention of any research or study of the gold halides dates back to the early-to-mid-19th century, and there are three primary researchers associated with the extensive investigation of this particular area of chemistry: Thomsen, Schottländer, and Krüss.

 Structure

-The dimer, digold hexabromide, has structural properties similar to those of the other gold trihalide dimeric compounds, such as gold(III) chloride.
+Gold(III) bromide adopts structures seen for the other gold(III) trihalide dimeric compounds, such as the chloride.
 The gold centers exhibit square planar coordination with bond angles of roughly 90 degrees.

 Calculations indicate that in the hypothetical monomeric forms of the gold trihalides, the Jahn-Teller effect causes differences to arise in the structures of the gold halide complexes.
 For instance, gold(III) bromide contains one long and two short gold-bromine bonds whereas gold(III) chloride and gold(III) fluoride consist of two long and one short gold-halogen bonds.
 Moreover, gold tribromide does not exhibit the same coordination around the central gold atom as gold trichloride or gold trifluoride.
 In the latter complexes, the coordination exhibits a T-conformation, but in gold tribromide the coordination exists as more of a dynamic balance between a Y-conformation and a T-conformation.
-This coordination difference can be attributed to the Jahn-Teller effect but more so to the decrease in π-back bonding of the gold atoms with the bromine ligands compared to the π-back bonding found with fluorine and chlorine ligands.
-It is also this decrease in π-back bonding which explains why gold tribromide is less stable than its trifluoride and trichloride counterparts.
+This coordination difference can be attributed to the Jahn-Teller effect but more so to the decrease in π-bonding of the gold atoms with the bromine ligands compared to the π-bonding found with fluorine and chlorine ligands.
+It is also this decrease in π-bonding which explains why gold tribromide is less stable than its trifluoride and trichloride counterparts.